Internal Bousfield Localizations: Internal left Bousfield localization

-\begin{Glocal} For $\Gamma$ a class of maps in $\DCop$, $W \in \DCop$ is said to be i$\Gamma$-local if it is fibrant and for any $f:A \rarr B$ in $\Gamma$, the induced map of iRhfC's $f^*:\uHomDCop(\tilde{B},\hat{W}) \rarr \uHomDCop(\tilde{A}, \hat{W})$ is a weak equivalence in $\DCopDop$. \end{Glocal} \begin{Glocalequ} A map $g:X \rarr Y$ in $\DCop$ is said to be a i$\Gamma$-local equivalence if for all i$\Gamma$-local object $W$, the induced map of iRhfC's $g^*: \uHomDCop(\tilde{Y}, \hat{W}) \rarr \uHomDCop(\tilde{X}, \hat{W})$ is a weak equivalence in $\DCopDop$. \end{Glocalequ} \begin{4.1.1} If $\Gamma$ is a class of maps in the proper, cellular model category $\DCop$, then if we define a class of equivalences on $\underline{\DCop}$ (the category underlying $\DCop$) as being i$\Gamma$-local equivalences, if we define cofibrations as being those of $\DCop$, and if define fibrations as being those maps having the right lifting property with respect to those maps that are cofibrations and i$\Gamma$-local equivalences, this defines a model structure on $\underline{\DCop}$ that we denote by $L_{\Gamma} \DCop = \DCopw$ and which we call an internal left Bousfield localization of $\DCop$ along $\Gamma$.
-Further, $\DCopw$ is a left proper, cellular model category. \end{4.1.1} \begin{proof} We adapt the classical proof, which uses Theorem 11.3.1 of \cite{Hi}, which we use as is.
+\begin{Glocal} For $\Gamma$ a class of maps in $\DCop$, $W \in \DCop$ is said to be \textbf{i$\Gamma$-local} if it is fibrant and for any $f:A \rarr B$ in $\Gamma$, the induced map of iRhfC's $f^*:\uHomDCop(\tilde{B},\hat{W}) \rarr \uHomDCop(\tilde{A}, \hat{W})$ is a weak equivalence in $\DCopDop$. \end{Glocal} \begin{Glocalequ} A map $g:X \rarr Y$ in $\DCop$ is said to be an \textbf{i$\Gamma$-local equivalence} if for all i$\Gamma$-local object $W$, the induced map of iRhfC's $g^*: \uHomDCop(\tilde{Y}, \hat{W}) \rarr \uHomDCop(\tilde{X}, \hat{W})$ is a weak equivalence in $\DCopDop$. \end{Glocalequ} \begin{4.1.1} If $\Gamma$ is a class of maps in the proper, cellular model category $\DCop$, then if we define a class of equivalences on $\underline{\DCop}$ (the category underlying $\DCop$) as being i$\Gamma$-local equivalences, if we define cofibrations as being those of $\DCop$, and if define fibrations as being those maps having the right lifting property with respect to those maps that are cofibrations and i$\Gamma$-local equivalences, this defines a model structure on $\underline{\DCop}$ that we denote by $L_{\Gamma} \DCop = \DCopw$ and which we call an internal left Bousfield localization of $\DCop$ along $\Gamma$.
+Further, $\DCopw$ is a left proper, cellular model category. \end{4.1.1} \begin{proof} We adapt the classical proof, which uses Thm 11.3.1 of \cite{Hi}, which we use as is.
 The reader is referred to \cite{Hi} for its statement.
-By Proposition \ref{3.2.3 mod}, the class of i$\Gamma$-local equivalences satisfies the 2-3 property.
-This is one needed assumption of Theorem 11.3.1.
-Another assumption about this class we need for Theorem 11.3.1 to hold is that it be closed under retracts.
-This follows in the classical case from Proposition 3.2.4 of \cite{Hi}, which holds in the internal case as well.
-Consider now the set $J_{\Gamma}$ provided by Proposition \ref{4.5.1 mod}.
+By Prop. \ref{3.2.3 mod}, the class of i$\Gamma$-local equivalences satisfies the 2-3 property.
+This is one needed assumption of Thm 11.3.1.
+Another assumption about this class we need for Thm 11.3.1 to hold is that it be closed under retracts.
+This follows in the classical case from Prop.
+3.2.4 of \cite{Hi}, which holds in the internal case as well.
+Consider now the set $J_{\Gamma}$ provided by Prop. \ref{4.5.1 mod}.
 Let $I$ be the set of generating cofibrations of $\DCop$.
-By definition, $I$ permits the small object argument, hence condition 1 of Theorem 11.3.1 is satisfied.
-Since every element of $J_{\Gamma}$ has a cofibrant domain, small relative to the subcategory of cofibrations by Theorem 12.4.3 of \cite{Hi} as argued in the same paper, hence in particular small relative to $J_{\Gamma}$, this latter satisfies condition 1 of Theorem 11.3.1 as well.
-Indeed elements of $J_{\Gamma}$ are relative $I$-cell complexes, which are in $I-cof$ by Proposition 10.5.10 of \cite{Hi}, and this is the subcategory $cof$ of cofibrations, so $J_{\Gamma} \subset cof$.
-Condition 2 of Theorem 11.3.1 is that $J_{\Gamma}-cof \subset I-cof \cap W$, with $W=i\Gamma-loc.equ's$, and this follows from Proposition \ref{4.5.1 mod}: $J_{\Gamma}-cof = cof \cap W = I-cof \cap W$.
-Condition 3 states $I-inj \subset J_{\Gamma}-inj \cap W$.
-Proposition \ref{4.5.1 mod} implies $J_{\Gamma}-cof$ is a subcategory of $cof = I-cof$, hence $J_{\Gamma}-inf \supset I-inj$.
-Finally $I-inj = triv.fibr.$, in particular weak equivalences, which are i$\Gamma$-local equivalences, i.e. in $W$, so $I-inj \subset J_{\Gamma}-inf \cap W$.
-The last condition of Theorem 11.3.1, condition 4a, is satisfied by Proposition \ref{4.5.1 mod}, as argued in \cite{Hi}.
+By definition, $I$ permits the small object argument, hence condition 1 of Thm 11.3.1 is satisfied.
+Since every element of $J_{\Gamma}$ has a cofibrant domain, small relative to the subcategory of cofibrations by Thm 12.4.3 of \cite{Hi} as argued in the same paper, hence in particular small relative to $J_{\Gamma}$, this latter satisfies condition 1 of Thm 11.3.1 as well.
+Indeed elements of $J_{\Gamma}$ are relative $I$-cell complexes, which are in $\Icof$ by Prop.
+10.5.10 of \cite{Hi}, and this is the subcategory $cof$ of cofibrations, so $J_{\Gamma} \subset cof$.
+Condition 2 of Thm 11.3.1 is that $J_{\Gamma}\text{-}cof \subset \Icof \cap W$, with $W=i\Gamma-loc.equ's$, and this follows from Prop. \ref{4.5.1 mod}: $J_{\Gamma}\text{-}cof = cof \cap W = \Icof \cap W$.
+Condition 3 states $\Iinj \subset J_{\Gamma}\text{-}inj \cap W$.
+Prop. \ref{4.5.1 mod} implies $J_{\Gamma}\text{-}cof$ is a subcategory of $cof = \Icof$, hence $J_{\Gamma}\text{-}inf \supset \Iinj$.
+Finally $\Iinj = triv.fibr.$, in particular weak equivalences, which are i$\Gamma$-local equivalences, i.e. in $W$, so $\Iinj \subset J_{\Gamma}\text{-}inf \cap W$.
+The last condition of Thm 11.3.1, condition 4a, is satisfied by Prop. \ref{4.5.1 mod}, as argued in \cite{Hi}.
 This completes the proof that we have a model structure.
 To show it yields a left proper, cellular model category, we follow exactly the proof of \cite{Hi}.
 There is no manifest modification going to the general case, so we just refer the reader to the proof in \cite{Hi}. \end{proof}